-From Fortune 500 companies like Sony to small mom and pop shops, any and every one can be vulnerable to a business website hack.
+From Fortune 500 companies like Sony to small mom and pop shops, any and every one can wake up to find that their website is hacked.
 Given the latest Equifax breach (which was completely preventable), proactive cyber security measures are more important than ever.
 Ensuring the safety and security of your business website, includes actions like installing firewalls or keeping your systems up-to date, but most times, that isn’t enough.

 Websites and web applications are faster, stronger and more efficient today than they were 25 years ago.
 The digital landscape is changing and now, website vulnerabilities are more present than ever.
 The number of website hackings increased by 32% in 2016 from the previous year and that number is only expected to rise.

 So how do you know if your website has been hacked?
 Well, you first have to understand what it means to be hacked.
 Spoiler alert: it sucks.
 It’s frustrating, daunting and depending on the severity of the attack, can be costly to your business’ reputation and financial standing.

 What is a website hack?

 Website hacking comes in many forms, but it typically starts when someone gains access to your account by the way of an FTP (File Transfer Protocol).
 The protocol is a set of guidelines that networked computers use to communicate with one another.
 In other words, FTP is a language that computers use to transfer files back and forth.

 Once a hacker gains access to your account, they are able to insert their own code into your physical machine or website.
 This can come in the form of obscene messages defaced across your homepage, or something more complex like installing viruses on your site’s visitors’ computers.
 Ouch.

 So how do you know if your website has been hacked?

 Knowing if your business website has been hacked or compromised, starts with knowing exactly what to look for.
 There are symptoms known as Indicators of Compromise (IoC), which can include:

 - Unusual website performance